aachalbaj1092/Ecommerce-sales-data-warehouse/README.md

 ## Business Impact
 This project demonstrates that:
-1)Raw transactional data can be transformed into strategic insights 2)A well-designed data warehouse improves scalability and performance 3)SQL alone can power strong business intelligence 4)Indexing plays a crucial role in query optimization The architecture is production-ready and can integrate with:
+- Raw transactional data can be transformed into strategic insights
+- A well-designed data warehouse improves scalability and performance
+- SQL alone can power strong business intelligence
+- Indexing plays a crucial role in query optimization The architecture is production-ready and can integrate with:
 Power BI,Tableau